dietmarwo/p-center-problem/README.md

 computation takes 52 seconds resulting in radius = 7.57.

-For p=40 the difference grows: vorheur radius 6.312 compared to 5.117 for fcmaes, more than 23% more, where fcmaes took about 1000 seconds .
+For p=40 the difference grows: vorheur radius 6.312 compared to 5.117 for fcmaes, more than 23% more, where fcmaes took 942 seconds .

 - vorheur.py result for p=40